Coronoavirus Disease 19 FAQs

 Moffitt Cancer Center is committed to the health and safety of our patients, their families and our team members.
 We are basing our protocols on guidelines from the Centers for Disease Control and Prevention.
 Moffitt is the safest place for cancer patients to receive the best care.

 Please see the frequently asked questions below.
 We will update this with any new developments.
 Patients with questions or concerns should contact your health care team via the Patient Portal or by calling 1-888-663-3488.

 Moffitt Cancer Center is monitoring the impact of the COVID-19 pandemic and is taking extra precautions to protect our immunocompromised patients and team members.
 We are open for patient care.
-However, we have a no visitor policy at this time.
-Only patients are allowed at appointments and procedures on campus.
-Family members, caregivers and companions are not allowed at Moffitt locations.
-The more we can limit the number of people at the cancer center, the better we can prevent the spread of the disease.

 Stay Connected with Loved Ones.
 When possible, we encourage you to use your smartphones to stay in touch with your family and loved ones during your visit.
 Moffitt can also set up Zoom video conferencing for loved ones to join appointments virtually.
 Click here to see more details on how to stay connected with loved ones during your time at Moffitt.

 Self-Parking for Patients.
 Moffitt has reserved a limited number of spaces at Gold Valet on USF’s campus for patients to self-park.
 Please request this with the valet upon arrival.

 Hotel Day Rates for Caregivers.
 The following hotels are offering day rates for family members and caregivers waiting for patients receiving outpatient treatment at Moffitt.